eslint/eslint/docs/src/rules/no-restricted-imports.md

 :::

-Specified string can also restrict the module from being exported:
+String options also restrict the module from being exported, as in this example:

 ::: incorrect { "sourceType": "module" }